tinne26/ggfnt/specification.md

 Font files use the `.ggfnt` file extension.

 File names should preferently follow the "name-type-size-version.ggfnt" convention, with `type` and `version` being the most optional parts.
-For example: `bouncy-mono-8d4-v2p14.ggfnt`. `8d4` indicates that the font's ascent is 8 pixels and the descent is 4 pixels.
+For example: `bouncy-mono-8d4-v2p14.ggfnt`, or `bouncy-8d4.ggfnt`. `8d4` indicates that the font's ascent is 8 pixels and the descent is 4 pixels.
 The extra ascent and extra descent, as described later in the metrics section, are not considered for this indication.
 None of this is mandatory.

 Maximum font file size is limited to 32MiB per spec, which is much more than enough for practical purposes and eliminates a whole class of problems during parsing, storage and others.